 Taste the soup, then season with additional salt and pepper as desired.

 Garnish with lemon slices and Parmesan cheese, and serve with garlic bread.

 One serving of Greek Lemon Chicken Orzo Soup has approximately 21 grams of protein, 135% of the daily values of Vitamin A, as well as decent amounts of potassium, vitamin B, Calcium, and Iron.
 It contains 994mg of sodium if made using low-sodium chicken broth and chicken base.
 For those on special diets, always follow the recommendations of your doctor or your dietitian.

 (Approximate nutrition information is provided as a convenience and courtesy only.
 You are encouraged to do your own calculations if precise data is required.)

 Yes!
 If you have a long time to cook the soup, you could prepare it in a slow cooker to bring out the lemon and garlic flavors even more.
 I recommend adding all the ingredients except the spinach and lemon zest to the slow cooker and setting it for low cook for 4 hours.

-This Panera Bread Lemon Chicken Orzo Soup copycat recipe freezes well, but as with any soup containing pasta, it will absorb the liquid from the soup and become mushy.
+Lemon Chicken Orzo Soup recipe freezes well, but as with any soup containing pasta, it will absorb the liquid from the soup and become mushy.
 If you are making this with freezing in mind, I would cook the orzo separately, adding it to the soup when eaten.
-I like to use little snack-size zip lock bags to freeze the pasta.
-Just tape them to the top of the container and add when serving this delicious soup.
+I like to use little snack-size zip-lock bags to freeze the pasta.
+Just tape them to the top of the container and add them when serving this delicious soup.